csc335-UA-master/cs335-cafe/README.md

 not just the Nth visit.

-Add the other classes to the UML diagram and make sure to submit everything via GitHub by next week's section.
+Add the other classes to the UML diagram and make sure to submit everything via GitHub by the due date.